DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-26-round-4-accessibility-research-findings.md

 ### Motor impairments

 We spoke to one participant with a motor impairment.
 They were a wheelchair user with MS, resulting in difficulty using their arms.
-Due to this, they found it challenging to use a desktop to complete the service, specifically when entering the teacher's reference number and date of birth.
+Due to this, they found it challenging to use a desktop to complete the service, specifically when entering the teacher’s reference number and date of birth.
 For this reason, they said they often use a mobile device.

 When struggling to complete the service on a desktop, we asked them to continue it on their mobile device for ease and comfort.
 They were able to complete the service quickly.